nazish-naeem/SatExt/README.md

 cd Spectral-Extension
 python train_ae.py --resume_path [path/to/model/resume/the/training/from, None otherwise] --model [type of model, choose from 'RRDB','RCAN','FCONV','AE'] --lr [learning rate]
 ```

-This files saves the results/checkpoints in folder Spectral-Extension/experiments
+This module allows us to choose the model from Residual in Residual Dense Block(RRDB), Residual Channel Attenuation Network(RCAN)[2], Fully Convolutional Netwrok(FCONV), and Autoencoder(AE).
+This file saves the results/checkpoints in folder Spectral-Extension/experiments

-Note that here you do not have to give the path of the validation data unlike super resolution module.
+Note that here you do not have to give the path of the validation data.
 Given the path of the dataset the dataloader performs an 80-20 split with a seed so everytime the dataloader is called the split remains unchanged.

 ### Testing
 run the following commands to perform evaluation